Exclusive: Trevor Reed details surviving horrendous conditions in Russian psychiatric treatment facility - KTVZ

 But Reed’s loved ones in the US held onto their hope throughout his imprisonment.

-Reed’s family are the only relatives of a detainee to have met with President Joe Biden to make their case.
+Reed’s family are the only relatives of a detainee held in Russia to have met with President Joe Biden to make their case.
 And they say that meeting was crucial to bringing Reed home.

 “We believe that that meeting with the President is what made it happen,” Joey Reed, Trevor’s father, said last month.
 Trevor’s mother, Paula, also called the meeting “a tipping point.”

-Note: CLARIFICATION: This story has been updated to reflect that Trevor Reed’s parents are the only relatives of a detainee held by Russia to have met with President Joe Biden.